Gale Stam, Ph.D.

 Research and Interests:

-Prof. Stam published a short story, "Andrei's Chance," about an individual's struggle with drug addiction and the choices he makes.
+Prof. has published a short story, "Andrei's Chance," about an individual's struggle with drug addiction and the choices he makes.
 The story can be found on Amazon Kindle.
+She has also published a fairy tale "In Ten Days," which is not a fairy tale of a prince saving the day, but one where children learn about cooperation and the value of women.
+"In Ten Days" can also be found on Amazon Kindle.

 Gale Stam, Ph.D.